typebytes/angular-checklist/content/general/use-latest-version-of-everything.md

 # Problem

 The Angular team and community are continually improving the ecosystem to make it easier to build applications.
-Both the performance and the compiler (e.g Ivy Renderer) are constantly being improved for better web applications.
+Both the performance and the compiler (e.g., Ivy Renderer) are constantly being improved for better web applications.

-Angular uses semantic versioning (semver) which means they use a regular schedule of releases.
-This includes a major release every six month, 1-3 minor releases for each major release, and a patch release almost every week.
-It's important to keep up with major releases as they contain significant new features.
-The longer we wait to update our application, the more expensive will be a future update.
-Be aware, that major releases may contain breaking changes.
+Angular uses semantic versioning (semver), which means they use a regular schedule of releases.
+This includes a major release every six months, 1-3 minor releases for each major release, and a patch release almost every week.
+It’s important to keep up with major releases, as they contain significant new features.
+The longer we wait to update our application, the more expensive a future update can be. **Be aware** that major releases may contain breaking changes.

-In addition, when API's get deprecated they remain present in the next two major releases until they are removed.
-Again, if we wait to long, it's likely that the update requires much more work.
-You can read more about deprecations in the [changelog](https://github.com/angular/angular/blob/master/CHANGELOG.md).
+In addition, when APIs are deprecated, they remain present in the next two major releases until they are removed.
+Again, if we wait too long, it’s likely that the update will require much more work.
+You can read more about deprecations in the changelog.

+**Note:** In the case of significant refactors, the Angular team may create schematics that can help update your app for you.
+At present, there are [schematics] (https://angular.dev/reference/migrations) that convert to standalone components, the new control flow syntax, and more.

 # Solution